Troy Brohawn

-Michael Troy Brohawn (born January 14, 1973) is a former Major League Baseball pitcher who played for the Arizona Diamondbacks, San Francisco Giants, and Los Angeles Dodgers between 2001 and 2003.
+Michael Troy Brohawn (born January 14, 1973) is an American former Major League Baseball pitcher who played for the Arizona Diamondbacks, San Francisco Giants, and Los Angeles Dodgers between 2001 and 2003.

 Amateur career

-A native of Cambridge, Maryland, Brohawn graduated from Cambridge-South Dorchester High School in 1991, and spent three years at the University of Nebraska, where he played college baseball for the Cornhuskers.
+A native of Cambridge, Maryland, Brohawn graduated from Cambridge-South Dorchester High School in 1991, and spent three years at the University of Nebraska–Lincoln, where he played college baseball for the Cornhuskers.
 He was named First Team All-American in 1993, posting a 13–0 record with nine complete games, and setting a school record with 123 strikeouts in 111.1 innings.
 In addition to his sterling moundwork, Brohawn batted .329 with three homers and 34 RBIs playing first base.
 After the 1993 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.
-He was selected by the San Francisco Giants in the 4th round of the 1994 MLB Draft.
+He was selected by the San Francisco Giants in the 4th round of the 1994 MLB draft.